 CRFC Research Efforts

 Funds generated by the CRFC will support the research to find a cure for choroideremia.
-Since 2000, along with our sister organization in the United States, the Choroideremia Research Foundation (CRF), the organization has provided over $4.5 million in research grants to help find treatment options and a cure for Choroideremia (CHM), including recipients in the United Kingdom (Dr. Miguel Seabra), and at the University of Alberta (Dr. Ian MacDonald).
+Since 2000, along with our sister organization in the United States, the Choroideremia Research Foundation (CRF), the organization has provided over $4.5 million in research grants to help find treatment options and a cure for Choroideremia (CHM).

 CHM Evolving Therapies